mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 #### 1.3.2 Build

-The project can be built using the command
+The project can be built using the command:

 ```shell
 $ mvn clean install